 If the College wants to cut costs, it should stop blaming the Lorain County Common Pleas Court for its decision in the Gibson matter, admit the obvious mistakes to the Court, and negotiate a settlement.
 Continuing to deny that the Gibsons have an overwhelmingly strong legal and moral case benefits no one beyond the appellate lawyers.
 BTW, slander and managerial incompetence by the College are not freedom of speech issues.
 Justice delayed is justice waylayed.

 It would be fitting justice to see our modest President and Chairman of the Board of Trustees, T. Christopher Canavan, stand on the Commencement stage and hand Cornell Law Professor William Jacobson an honorary degree from Oberlin College.
 Justice would be served.

 Reaching out to “The Oberlin Community”

-Carmen has quite wisely been focusing on improving relations with “The Oberlin Community,” recognizing that there is more bad blood between the College and the town than exists in many other college towns.
+Carmen has wisely focused on improving relations with “The Oberlin Community,” recognizing that there is more bad blood between the College and the town than in many other college towns.
 Remember that Carmen is a very skilled lawyer, and the phrase The Oberlin Community may not look ambiguous, but it is.

-The context in which Carmen refers to The Oberlin Community often means The Oberlin College Community, which does not include the people in the town.
-It is clear to the town’s people that they are not part of The Oberlin Community.
+The context in which Carmen refers to The Oberlin Community often means The Oberlin College Community, which specifically excludes the town.
+It is clear to the townspeople that they are not part of The Oberlin Community as defined by Ambar.

-It is not woke or politically correct to insult someone from the Orient by describing them as Oriental.
-At the same time, there appears to be some insult value in implying to a non-college person living in the town that they are part of The Oberlin Community.
+It is not “woke” or politically correct to insult someone from the Orient by calling them Oriental.
+Simultaneously, there appears to be some insult value in implying to a non-college person living in the town that they are part of The Oberlin Community.
 Indeed, most of the people in the city live east of the College, so they are, by definition, Orientals.